christopherjlogan/cot5390_project1/README.md

 - Researched how to use the multimodal LLM API
 - Removed text-to-speech functionality

-To-Do:
+In Progress:
 - Change audio file upload to use LLM API for speech-to-text and sentiment analysis
+- Play audio transcription and sentiment response in browser using TTS API

+- To-Do:
 - Change audio recording to use LLM API for speech-to-text and sentiment analysis
-- Play audio transcription and sentiment response in browser using TTS API
 - Implement feedback from grader: "sentiment analysis should be triggered from python at upload time - not js"
 - Implement feedback from grader: "please make links clickable"
 - Disable/remove unused functionality